kevinrodbe/library/Level 00/level-00-book.md

 Like many other languages Objective-C has header (interface) files and implementation files postfixed with a .h and .m respectively.
 The class definition, method definitions and constants usually go in the header file while the actual implementation of those things go in the implementation file.

-Crack open nearly any Objective-C implemenation file (.m) and one of the first lines you'll see will look something like this:
+Crack open nearly any Objective-C implementation file (.m) and one of the first lines you'll see will look something like this:

 ```
 #import "AppDelegate.h"